nightscout/trio-docs/docs/EN/operate/customize.md

 Here are a few ways to customize the Trio code to suit your needs better.
 Please be very careful when editing any code.

-## Bypass Authentification for Bolusing
+## Bypass Authentication for Bolusing

 :::{warning}
 - If you disable this, you remove an important safety feature.